RichardHeriawan/Lab0/README.md

 # Lab0
 My favorite programming language is C because it is easy to use

-My publised github pages: https://richardheriawan.github.io/Lab0/
+My published github pages: https://richardheriawan.github.io/Lab0/